EndPointCorp/end-point-blog/2011/06/06/bucardo-multi-master-for-postgresql.html.md

 pgbench -t 10000 btest4
 ```

-Here, we've told pgbench to run ten thousand transactions against each of the first four databases.
+Here, we’ve told pgbench to run ten thousand transactions against each of the first four databases.
 Triggers on these tables have captured the changes.

 #### X. Kick off the sync and watch the fun.